Indian Wild Ass Sanctuary: Threats

 The main threat faced by the sanctuary is the illegal salt panning activity in the area.
 25% of India's salt supply comes from panning activity in the area.

 Biosphere Reserve — World Heritage Site

-It is nominated by the Forest department to be a biosphere reserve which are areas of terrestrial and coastal ecosystems internationally recognized within the framework of UNESCO's Man and Biosphere (MAB) programme.
-It will focus on conserving biological diversity, research, monitoring and providing sustainable development models, the proposal has been sent to and listed at UNESCO.
+The reserve was nominated by the Forest Department to be a biosphere reserve, which are areas of terrestrial and coastal ecosystems internationally recognised within the framework of UNESCO's Man and Biosphere (MAB) programme.
+The aim of the programme is to focus on conserving biological diversity, and the research, monitoring and providing of sustainable development models.
+The proposal was sent to and listed at UNESCO.

 Wildlife Sanctuaries and Reserves of Kutch

 From the city of Bhuj various ecologically rich and wildlife conservation areas of the Kutch / Kachchh district can be visited such as Indian Wild Ass Sanctuary, Kutch Desert Wildlife Sanctuary, Narayan Sarovar Sanctuary, Kutch Bustard Sanctuary, Banni Grasslands Reserve and Chari-Dhand Wetland Conservation Reserve etc..